MHRasmy/simple_shell/README.md

 Contributions to the Simple Shell project are welcome!
 To contribute, please follow these steps:

 1. Fork the repository.
-2. Create a new branch with your changes: `git checkout -b my-branch`
+2. Create a new branch with your changes: `git checkout -b <branch-name>`
 3. Make your changes and test them thoroughly.
 4. Commit your changes: `git commit -m "my commit message"`
-5. Push your changes to your fork: `git push origin my-branch`
+5. Push your changes to your fork: `git push origin <branch-name>`
 6. Create a pull request for your changes.

 ## Authors